LukasForst/dev-stack/git.md

 ```

 ### Parse Jira task from branch and add to commit
+The hook will take Jira (or any other issue tracker) task number from the branch and put it into the commit message.
+So from the branch `TAS-123-cool-feature-done` and the commit message written by user `another hack used` will create `TAS-123 another hack used`.
+This is very useful when you would like to track which commit belongs to which task.

+The snippet is configured directly for the Jira, but with slight modification of the regexes, it can be used for any other task tracker.

 Put following code into `.git/hooks/commit-msg` and make it executable via  `chmod +x .git/hooks/commit-msg`
 ```bash
 # Add git branch if relevant